buildhello/buildhello.github.io/slides/cf_deck/index.md

 * ### IT'S  STILL CHANGING

-* You can't see it, but demand for data analytics is growing at a lightning pace, and it's only getting started
+* You can't see it, but demand for data analytics is growing at a lightening pace, and it's only getting started

 ![width](big-data-cartoon1.jpg)